ahnguyen17/CompassAI/memory-bank/progress.md

 - SettingsPage.tsx manages various settings on the client side.
 - ChatPage.tsx handles chat functionality, including session management and message sending.
 - ChatPage.tsx now displays a "Start New Chat" button below the prompt when no chat session is selected, allowing users to easily initiate a new session from the initial view.
+- ChatPage.tsx now defaults the "brain" toggle (reasoning/streaming) to the 'on' state.

 ## What's Left to Build
 - Complete implementation of chat functionality.